 Need a Halloween costume for your kids?
 We've rounded up our 8 of the easiest you can actually make at home...

-Halloween can start to get a little pricey when you tot up everything you need to buy, from the Halloween crafts you want to make, to party food to Halloween games, the costumes – and not forgetting the pile of trick or treat supplies you’ll need to stock up on before the big night!
+Halloween can start to get a little pricey when you tot up everything you need to buy.
+From the Halloween crafts you want to make, to Halloween games you need to buy and pulling off your extravagant Halloween party ideas – not forgetting the pile of trick or treat supplies you’ll need to stock up on before the big night!

 On a budget: Cut head and arm holes into a bin bag and turn it into a dress with a belt around the middle, then shred the bottom.
 Buy a witch's hat for a few pounds from the supermarket and ta-da - there's your witch costume.
 If you're feeling creative, complete the look with some wicked witch face paint, our step-by-step guide shows you how.